frdmn/generator-frdmn-bootstrap/README.md

 ## Getting Started

+(Don't want to submit this probably redundant generator to the NPM registry, thats why we link it locally instead for now.)

 - Install dependencies: `npm install --global yo gulp bower`
-- Install the generator: `npm install --global generator-frdmn-bootstrap`
+- Install the generator:
+  `git clone https://github.com/frdmn/generator-frdmn-bootstrap /usr/local/src/generator-frdmn-bootstrap`
+  `cd /usr/local/src/generator-frdmn-bootstrap`
+  `npm install`
+  `npm link`
 - Run `yo frdmn-bootstrap` to scaffold your webapp
 - Run `gulp dev` to preview and watch for changes
 - Run `gulp` to build your webapp for production